camilleboinaud/pns_polymusic_server/README.md

 # PolyMusic Server
-> This _README_ file aims to introduce deployment and test
+This _README_ file aims to introduce deployment and testing.
 <br>
 This project is about developing a music website.
 <br>